leahkemp/documentation/diabetes_rna/running_smrnaseq_pipeline.md

 Now all the sequences are between the 17bp and 40bp length cutoffs

+There is a `--max_length` flag for TrimGalore that I could play around with, but I'll have to see if the pipeline take this value.

 ### 3. Alignment against miRBase mature miRNA - Bowtie1

 ### 4. Alignment against miRBase hairpin